 Elaine Campbell, Chairperson

 Margaret Elum, Vice Chairperson

 The Civil Service Commission of the City of Massillon is a quasi-judicial agency made up of three members appointed by the Mayor (under Ohio Revised Code 124.40) and the members each serve a staggering 6-year term.

-Appointed by the mayor, the Civil Service Commission is a three-member board that applies Ohio’s Civil Service Laws and Rules to the administration of civil service positions within the City of Massillon and the Massillon City School District.
-The Commission is responsible for applying civil service laws and rules to the competitive examination, original appointment, promotion, removal, layoff, suspension, reduction, and reinstatement of any classified position within the various divisions and departments of the City of and the Massillon City School District.
+The primary mission of the Commission is responsible for applying civil service laws and rules to the competitive examination, original appointment, promotion, layoff, suspension, reduction and reinstatement of any classified jobs.
+The Commission applies these laws within the City of Massillon, Massillon Health District, Massillon Parks and Recreation and the Massillon City School District.

 Examinations are held for the positions of Police Officer, Firefighter/Paramedic, Laborer, Custodian, Clerk/Secretary, Wastewater Treatment Operator, and certain other classified positions.
 Applications are not accepted until an examination is announced.